 Decorative Techniques Used in Sheffield Silver

 From the 1780s, chasing was used to hammer designs into Sheffield Plate, giving the piece the effect of a relief pattern.
-This technique was often used to create decorative borders on hollowware and on some silverware pieces.
+This technique was often used to create decorative borders on hollowware and on a silverware piece or dish.
 Fluting and reeding were also common decorations used on Sheffield wares.
 Fluting utilizes concave vertical channels, while reeding consists of parallel, convex molding that resembles a bundle of reeds.
 Fluting and reeding can be done in a straight or slanting, spiral arrangement.

 Adding the Finishing Touches to Sheffield Silver